 When your water heater starts to “sweat” or “weep”, it can point to significant signs of leaks.
 Most of us tend to notice this while checking the pilot lights or while noticing a damp area near the heater.
 Some other signs of danger are rusty spots or corrosion on the heater itself or the pipelines.

-Call the plumber and fix the problem as soon as possible, since early repairing will save you a lot of money in the long run.
+Call the plumber and fix the problem as soon as possible, Call the plumber for water heater services in Gainesville, FL and fix the problem as soon as possible, since early repairing will save you a lot of money in the long run.

 4. Low water pressure